Anglican ministry: Archbishop of Canterbury

 The Archbishop of Canterbury is the primus inter pares, or first among equals, of the Anglican Communion.
-Although he has no authority outside of the Church of England, he hosts and chairs the Lambeth Conference and Anglican Communion Primates' Meeting, and is president of the Anglican Communion Office.
-In this way, the Archbishop of Canterbury can be seen as being at the centre of the network of Anglican ministry.
-For many, being an Anglican means being in communion with the Archbishop of Canterbury.
+Although they have no formal authority outside of the Church of England, they host and chair the Lambeth Conference and Anglican Communion Primates' Meeting, and are president of the Anglican Consultative Council.
+For many, being an Anglican means being in communion with the Archbishop of Canterbury who is formally an instrument of Communion.

 Primates

 Each member church of the Anglican Communion is an independent body headed by a primate.
 A primate is the most senior bishop of a member church.
 As well as being primus inter pares, the Archbishop of Canterbury is Primate of All England, the senior bishop in the Church of England.
 For historical reasons, the Church of England and the Church of Ireland (which is headed by the Archbishop of Armagh who is the Primate of All Ireland) also call their second most senior bishops primate: the Archbishop of York and the Archbishop of Dublin are the Primate of England and Ireland, without the All, respectively.

 Although some member churches of the Anglican Communion title their primates as Primate or Primate Bishop, most churches use other titles for their primates.
 Following the style of the Archbishop of Canterbury, many Anglican primates are styled Archbishop.
 They are either named after the most important episcopal see in the church (like the Archbishop of Cape Town) or named after the province they lead (like the Archbishop of Nigeria).
 The Scottish Episcopal Church uniquely calls its primate Primus.
 Other churches have followed the example of the Episcopal Church in the United States of America by calling the primate Presiding Bishop, or President Bishop.
 These latter titles emphasize the collegiate nature of episcopate rather than the personal authority of the primate.
 The primates of the Church of South India, Church of North India, Church of Pakistan and Church of Bangladesh are called Moderators, reflecting their Methodist and Presbyterian heritage.
 Some primates head a diocese, but some are relieved from diocesan responsibility to concentrate on leading the wider church (the Primate of the Anglican Church of Canada for example).

 In recent years, the Anglican Church in Aotearoa, New Zealand and Polynesia has moved from the traditional leadership of an Archbishop of New Zealand, to a Presiding Bishop, and now to a triumvirate of Co-Presiding Bishops representing each of the tikanga, or cultural streams, in the church — Māori, European and Polynesian.
 However, the style of Archbishop is still sometimes used, especially by the Co-Presiding Bishop for the Dioceses in New Zealand.

-In 2006, Katharine Jefferts Schori was elected Presiding Bishop in the United States of America; she is the first woman to become a primate in the Anglican Communion.